Solomon Cohen Jr.

 Solomon Cohen Jr. (August 15, 1802 – August 14, 1875) was a lawyer, prominent in Savannah, Georgia, where he was also postmaster, the state's first Jewish senator, a district attorney, a real-estate developer and banker.
 He established the first Jewish Sunday School in Georgia.

 He is mentioned in the memoirs of General William Tecumseh Sherman as being a "rich lawyer".

 Life and career

 Cohen was born in 1802 in Georgetown, South Carolina, to Solomon Cohen Sr. and Bella Moses.
+He was the first Jewish birth in Georgetown County.
 One of his siblings, brother Octavus, was a cotton merchant.
 His brother-in-law was Isaac Minis, husband of his sister Dinah.

+He was educated at South Carolina College (now the University of South Carolina), where he befriended fellow student Joshua John Ward, who went on to become lieutenant-governor of South Carolina.

+He served as director of the Bank of South Carolina from 1819 to 1826.
+From 1831 to 1835, he represented Prince George's Parish in the South Carolina House of Representatives; as a state legislator, he served as a leader of its Nullification faction.
+On November 28, 1835, he was elected as the Georgetown District's Commissioner in Equity (an administrative position within South Carolina's courts of equity); he resigned his seat in the House by accepting that position on December 18 of the same year.
+In 1837, he was elected intendant of Georgetown.

 In 1836, he married Miriam Gratz Moses, niece of Rebecca Gratz, a philanthropist from Philadelphia.
 They had three known children, two of whom died relatively young (including Gratz, who was killed in the Battle of Bentonville, aged 20).
 Daughter Miriam Gratz lived until the age of 80.
 She was married to James Troup Dent Sr., a Confederate Army veteran.

 Cohen was the de facto publisher and distributor of the works of Grace Aguilar, the English novelist who was of interest to his wife and her aunt.